uvarc/rc-website/content/userinfo/ivy-linux-sw/data-analysis/sas.md

 ## Licensing

 We have a limited number of SAS Licenses available, which are provided on a first-come-first-serve basis.
-As a consequence, availability of SAS on your Windows VM is not always guaranteed once a VM request is submitted.
+As a consequence, availability of SAS on your VM is not always guaranteed once a VM request is submitted.
 Please consult with us before requesting SAS.

 ## More information